zhongl/scala-with-cats/src/pages/intro/what-is-fp.md

 Firstly, I find that FP is most valuable in the large.
 For a small system it is possible to keep all the details in our head.
 It's when a program becomes too large for anyone to understand all of it that local reasoning really shows its value.
 This is not to say that FP should not be used for small projects, but rather that if you are, say, switching from an imperative style of programming you shouldn't expect to see the benefit when working on toy projects.

 The formal models that underlie functional programming allow systematic construction of code.
-This is in some ways the reverse of reasoning: instead of taking code and deriving properties and start from some properties and derive code.
-This sounds very academic but is in fact very practical and how I, for example, develop most of my code.
+This is in some ways the reverse of reasoning: instead of taking code and deriving properties, we start from some properties and derive code.
+This sounds very academic but is in fact very practical, and how I develop most of my code.

 Finally, reasoning is not the only way to understand code.
 It's valuable to appreciate the limitations of reasoning, other methods for gaining understanding, and using a variety of strategies depending on the situation.